Marker Logo

 Montana Department of Transportation.

 Location.
 47° 31.527′ N, 115° 0.251′ W. Marker is near Plains, Montana, in Sanders County.
-Marker is on State Highway 200 at milepost 67 near Old Hicks Road, on the right when traveling west.
+It is on State Highway 200 at milepost 67 near Old Hicks Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Plains MT 59859, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
-Road to the Buffalo (here, next to this marker); Sanctuary for Wetland Wildlife (here, next to this marker); Wild Horse Plains (approx. 7.6 miles away); Pend d'Oreille Hunting Grounds (approx. 8.6 miles away); Mountain (Bighorn) Sheep (approx. 8.6 miles away); Bad Rock Trail (approx. 8.6 miles away).
+At least 6 other markers are within 9 miles of this marker, measured as the crow flies: Road to the Buffalo (here, next to this marker); Sanctuary for Wetland Wildlife (here, next to this marker); Wild Horse Plains (approx. 7.6 miles away); Pend d'Oreille Hunting Grounds (approx. 8.6 miles away); Mountain (Bighorn) Sheep (approx. 8.6 miles away); Bad Rock Trail (approx. 8.6 miles away).

 Also see . . .
 Three Flathead House Locations.
 In the fall of 1809, three short years after the Corps of Discovery had passed through the region, North West Company (NWCo) trader-explorer-surveyor David Thompson reached the valley of the river named by Lewis and Clark—Clark's Fork of the Columbia.
 Thompson called it the Saleesh River.
-Thompson was the first European to establish a permanent business in the region when he built two trading posts along the banks of the Saleesh.
-(Submitted on March 31, 2023, by Barry Swackhamer of Brentwood, California.)
+Thompson was the first European to establish a permanent business in the region when he built two trading posts along the banks of the

 Flathead House Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, August 8, 2022
+Photographed by Barry Swackhamer, August 8, 2022

 2. Flathead House Marker